Last updated on September 13th, 2023 at 08:25 am

 We’re going to see some of the most easygoing cats in the world.

-So, let’s see some adorable laid-back cat breeds that love peace as much as you do.
+So, let’s see some adorable, laid-back cat breeds that love peace as much as you do.

-7 Calmest Cat Breeds
+Calmest Laid-Back Cat Breeds

 So, what type of cat is the calmest?
 While it depends a lot on the cat’s unique temperament and upbringing, some breeds tend to be lazier than others.

 So for this list of the calmest cat breeds, I’ve selected cats with low to medium energy levels and docile temperaments.

 While some cats love to hunt and explore, these breeds prefer to stay on your couch or bed and nap.